tomquirk/FlickrBox/README.md

 1. Download the project (from here for now)

-2. Get your API keys and get authorized by following [this guide](https://github.com/alexis-mignon/python-flickr-api/wiki/Flickr-API-Keys-and-Authentication) and add them to `flickr_keys.py` like:
+2. Get your API keys (see [this guide](https://github.com/alexis-mignon/python-flickr-api/wiki/Flickr-API-Keys-and-Authentication)) and add them to `flickr_keys.py` like:

 ```python
 API_KEY = "aypeeeyekey"
 API_SECRET = "seakret"
 ```

-(From the guide) save auth details to a file named `.auth`

 3. Install the things.